 Verdict: Better power and storage are always welcome, so iPhone 8 wins here as well.

 Both iPhone 8 and iPhone 7 will have a 12 MP camera, but the former will also have dual-lens capability.
 In addition, the iPhone 8 is also rumored to have a ‘SmartCam’ mode that adjusts the settings as per the object that is being clicked, and augmented reality (AR) features that will allow you to include everything from adding 3D objects to pictures and videos, to helping you accurately navigate indoor spaces.

 Verdict: The additional features give iPhone 8 the upper hand.

 The iPhone 7 has a 1,960 mAh battery, which is okay and nothing too wonderful since many Android phones nowadays have batteries of 4,000 mAh and more.
 What about the iPhone 8?
 Given its larger size and Apple’s rumored plan to move to a stacked mainboard design, there will be more space to house a larger battery.
 Also, will wireless charging be available?
 Nothing is known on that front but if Apple springs up a surprise then the iPhone 8 will become quite a coveted device.

 Verdict: Apple phones are not known for their wonderful battery life so it won’t matter much.

 There is no competition here.
 The iPhone 7 starts at $649 for a 256 GB set, which remains way cheaper than the entry-level 64 GB model of the iPhone 8.

-Overall Verdict: The iPhone 8 seems like a good option if you can afford some extra bucks, but the top-end model of the iPhone 7 plus would be a cheaper alternative if money is a big issue.
+The iPhone 8 seems like a good option if you can afford some extra bucks, but the top-end model of the iPhone 7 plus would be a cheaper alternative if money is a big issue.
+So maybe you should buy iPhone 7.
 Otherwise, the 10th anniversary model would certainly be a sureshot collector’s item for the hardcore Apple fan.